AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

-#NEXTION SCREEMNS FPR uBITX KD8CEC FIRMARE
+#NEXTION SCREENS FPR uBITX KD8CEC FIRMARE

  This directory contains Nextion screens for Ian Lee's for his KD8CEC firmware for the uBitx.